fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

  https://docs.docker.com/get-started/
 ```

-The output contains a few new things for us to learn.
-Docker daemon is a background service that makes sure the containers are running, and we use the docker client to interact with the daemon.
+The output contains a few new things for us to learn. <i>Docker daemon</i> is a background service that makes sure the containers are running, and we use the <i>Docker client</i> to interact with the daemon.
 We now have interacted with the first image and created a container from the image.
 During the execution of that container, we received the output.

 </div>